 - First and foremost, ensure there is a funding strategy or budget allocation and a clearly defined budget approval process for energy savings projects.

-- Define upfront what the return on investment criteria should be.
-The ROI can defined either by the financial savings / payback period (years), or energy savings (e.g. reduction in CO2 emissions, electricity, gas and water savings etc.) In other words, determine the success criteria for the energy efficiency upgrades in council buildings.
-It’s really important to determine this before any investment is made, otherwise there’ll be no benchmark for success or failure.
+- Define up front what the return on investment criteria should be.
+The ROI can be defined either by the financial savings/payback period (years), or energy savings (e.g. reduction in CO2 emissions, electricity, gas and water savings etc.) In other words, determine the success criteria for the energy efficiency upgrades in council buildings.
+It’s really important to determine this before any investment is made, otherwise, there’ll be no benchmark for success or failure.

 - Search for an ESCO that’s a single-point-of-contact firm with the ability to implement energy efficiency upgrades for councils, end-to-end servicing and turn-key energy savings projects for councils.

 - Verify that the ESCO has a good reputation in the industry and a strong track record in working with local governments.

 - Ensure the ESCO is a performance-based contractor that’s prepared to provide guarantees on energy savings projects for councils.

 - Select an ESCO that has a strong energy advisory/sustainability competency backed by practical experience in delivering guaranteed / best practice energy savings projects, or Energy Performance Contracts (EPCs).